Arthri/TemplateMOTDPlugin/README.md

 # Installation
 1. Download the [latest release](https://github.com/Arthri/TemplateMOTDPlugin/releases/latest)
-2. Drag and drop the `.dll` file into the server's `ServerPlugins` folder
+2. Drag and drop the `.zip` file into the server root directory
+3. Unzip the `.zip`
-3. **Optional**ly, make a copy of `tshock/motd.txt` then clear the original file's contents 3.1.
-If you skip the above step, then the plugin will automatically do it for you.
+4. **Optional**ly, make a copy of `tshock/motd.txt` then clear the original file's contents
+  - If you skip the above step, then the plugin will automatically do it for you.
 A backup of the MOTD will be located at `config/templatemotd/motd.old.tshock.{timestamp}.txt`.
 The `{timestamp}` is the UTC Unix timestamp of MOTD file's creation date
-4. Done!
+5. Done!

 # Usage